The Art of ElopingWords by Jennifer Stein

 DID: Are there ways to elope without upsetting friends and loved ones?

-MC: Eloping doesn’t mean you have to alienate your family or friends.
+Morgan: Eloping doesn’t mean you have to alienate your family or friends.
 If you can’t invite everyone you love, consider holding a hometown bash after you have tied the knot and have had some time to recover.
 It is a great way to prolong the occasion and to include everyone without the stress or expense of having to plan a traditional wedding.
 Your loved ones just want to officially celebrate alongside you and providing them an opportunity to do so will eliminate any hard feelings.

 Another way to make sure no one close to you feels left out is to mail them a personalized elopement announcement card after your elopement – and before any big announcements on social media.
 This simple gesture will prevent any hurt feelings and loved ones believing they are the last to find out about your big news.